hackclub/jams/jams/singles/voxel-animation/en-US.md

 ### Animating the cube

 The final piece of this section is the actual animation.
-In the function seen below, which has already been implemented for your convienience, thank me later :)
+In the function seen below, which has already been implemented for your convenience, thank me later :)

 ```js
 // Animate Scene